brunoguilherme1/blueskypost/README.md

 ### Interpretation

-The 20 Newsgroups benchmark is mainly a generalization check.
+The synthetic 20 Newsgroups benchmark suggests that the explanation pipeline can generalize beyond a small set of handcrafted Bluesky examples.

-The reported sample run suggests that the explanations preserved enough topic signal for the judge to recover the original label in most cases.
-It also gives a controlled way to check whether the system invents unsupported context, such as images or links, when the input does not contain them.
+The high `topic_accuracy` indicates that the explanations preserved enough topic signal for the judge to recover the original source label.
+High `groundedness` and low `hallucination_score` suggest that explanations stayed close to the synthetic post.

+The lower `retrieval_success` score is expected because many synthetic posts are self-contained.
+In this benchmark, the main goal is topic preservation, explanation quality, and generalization.
-Together, the two evaluation tracks cover different risks:

-- Bluesky evaluation tests the real user flow.
-- 20 Newsgroups evaluation tests controlled topic generalization.
+Together, the two evaluations cover different risks: the Bluesky harness tests product realism, while the 20 Newsgroups benchmark tests controlled generalization.